+I work at a college of hospitality with over 3500 and I promise I will make sure that Allegiant Airs example of the poorest most aggravating ‘customer service' I have ever experienced is taught to each and every student for years to come.
+Shame on you Allegiant Air.
+Shame on you!!!!
+You should all have to use your own booking and customer service processes as punishment.
 Life is too short.
 I will never fly this airline again.
 I could have driven from Orlando to Harrisburg Pa in the time it took to unsatisfactorily deal with this simple request to change a seat assignment and make a change to a baggage selection.

 LAS VEGAS, OREGON -- Allegiant seems to have a policy of trying to make it so customers purchase a service they cannot use!
 Be very aware if you book a "package" of flight and hotel and the hotel is for any in the MGM system with the "free show tickets" Allegiant seems to try to make it so you cannot redeem them!!!
 I chose this package for a little birthday get away for my husband and I in late June as it was a slight savings over what I found elsewhere.

 Finally I found an actual phone number for customer service and called.
 The representative said she gets calls like this all the time and this is the part of her job she hates.
 The email they send is not forthcoming with the correct info--the representative told me this!
 In fact the confirmation number required to book the tickets is the hotel confirmation number which is not generated until about a day after the initial booking, and that is not sent to customers unless they call this very hard to find phone number and ask!
 Then she emailed it to me.

 But of course this is only after I cannot do what Allegiant told me to do to get my tickets, and now it is past the 72 hours and the representative says it may or may not work and there is NO recourse with Allegiant as the 72 hour rule is through MGM.
 She gave me the MGM phone number and said I could not speak with anyone up the chain at Allegiant--they do not allow it (again she said she wished she could as she hated this part of her job).

+Never again will my husband and I fly Allegiant Air.
 Someone had told us about this airline that had cheap non-stop flights out of XNA (NW Arkansas) to LAS (Las Vegas) so we decided to take ourselves on a fun vacation.
 I had never been to Las Vegas and was excited.
 Unfortunately had I known then what I know now I would have flown on a different carrier even if the flights were more expensive.

 On Sunday we checked in at XNA 2-hours before our flight (per our confirmation) with one checked bag.
 When checking our bag in there were two women working at the counter.
 They mentioned that there was another flight going to Tunica before our flight and they “hoped” that our bag didn't end up on that flight (then they chuckled).
 First of all I didn't that was funny at all and second I was hoping they knew what they were doing.
 Our flight left on time and off we went.
 The pilot said “sit down, relax, and lower your expectations.”
 I should have known right then that this vacation wasn't going to work out as planned.

 Our flight landed at LAS on time.
-We went to the baggage claim area to retrieve our bag and start the fun….NOT.
+We went to the baggage claim area to retrieve our bag and start the fun...
+NOT.
 Our bag never showed up, as well as three other couples who were on the same flight (and had also checked in about the same time as us).
 My husband told the Allegiant Air customer representative that our bag didn't show up and that we had a feeling that it had ended up in Tunica.

 We had pre-paid to rent a Harley for 3-days starting on Monday.
 That would have been fun but we didn't have any of our motorcycle clothing.
 All we had to ride in was shorts, t-shirts, and sandals (not the safest).
 That day we never got a call from Allegiant Air.
 My husband called them and left two messages.
 We were still hoping our bag would show up so we held off on buying clothes, although we did buy the necessary toiletries (toothbrush, toothpaste, etc.) to get buy.